saxenalab-neuro/saxenalab-neuro.github.io/_pages/Home.md

 social: true  # includes social icons at the bottom of the page
 ---

 We are a dynamic research group at the [Wu Tsai Institute at Yale University](https://wti.yale.edu/).
-Our aim is to explore and understand the brain using computational methods.
+We develop biologically inspired goal- and data- driven artificial intelligence methods to elucidate the neurodynamical basis of behavior, ranging from sensorimotor control to social behavior.
+Our aim is to better understand the brain using computational methods.

 We were recently funded by the [NIH](https://reporter.nih.gov/search/Wp0Hllx7EUqulszRPgfUQQ/project-details/10488409) and the [NSF](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2219876&HistoricalAwards=false).
 We are actively recruiting graduate students and postdocs.
 Please reach out to Prof. Saxena for details.